Armenian Priest: Azerbaijanis Controlling Our Cities Are Destroying Christian Historic Heritage

 Currently a refugee in Stepanakert, which is still under Armenian control, Father Andreas is providing support to the numerous displaced families and helping reorganize the life of the different communities in this new context.

-What is the situation in Shusha, in the aftermath of the Nov.
+What is the situation in Shushi, in the aftermath of the Nov.
 9 cease-fire?
 Do you fear for the city and its religious and cultural monuments?

 We have been trying, indeed, to preserve the Monastery of Dadivank.
 We managed to protect it thanks to the negotiations that His Holiness [Editor’s note: Karekin II, the Catholicos of all Armenians] conducted.
 The Monastery of Dadivank is the only monument to be guarded by Russian peace forces.
 A few days ago, we visited it with armored vehicles, as the place is surrounded by Azerbaijanis.
 I am afraid that, unfortunately, the terrorists will sooner or later destroy all other monuments on that territory, like the church of Tsitsernavank or that of the Hadrut province.

-What about your church in Shusha, which was partly destroyed by the Azerbaijani bombing?
+What about your church in Shushi, which was partly destroyed by the Azerbaijani bombing?

 Can there still be a future for Christians in Artsakh?